gshanemiller/reinvent/README.md

 * [Read about DPDK packet design for IPV4 UDP](https://github.com/rodgarrison/reinvent/blob/main/doc/aws_ena_packet_design.md)

 # Benchmarks
-Frankly, the **first cut of code is terrible**.
+The **first cut of code seems to be terrible**.
 Consider sending data UDP with `ncat`.
 This code reads a file and sends data IPV4 UDP between the same two machines as DPDK tests:

 ```